elastos/Elastos.CarrierClassic.Native/README.md

 In Visual Studio, open Visual Studio Command Prompt from the menu "Tools >> Visual Studio Command Prompt" It will open a new terminal window.

-***
-Note: To build for a 32-bit target , select `x86 Native Tools Command Console` to run building commands, otherwise, select `x64 Native Tools Command Console` for a 64-bit target.
-***

 Navigate to the previously downloaded folder that contains the source code of the Carrier project.